Skip to Main Content

 Directions Card

-Whether it's adorned with a whimsical hand-painted map to your ceremony or not, a directions card could be helpful for guests without smartphones or if your nuptials are taking place in an alfresco/rural location where cell service is iffy.
+Whether or not it's adorned with a whimsical hand-painted map of your wedding location, a directions card could be helpful for guests without smartphones or if your nuptials are taking place in an outdoor/rural location where cell service is iffy.
+It will also come in handy if there are multiple routes to get to your location and you want to ensure guests know the best way to go.

 Inner Envelope

 An inner envelope is a practical addition to your slate of what goes in a wedding invitation.
-It not only further protects your stationery and keeps everything together, it also provides an easy place to list the names of exactly who you're inviting to attend your nuptials, whereas the outer envelope might say something like "The X Family" instead of multiple individual names.
+It not only further protects your stationery and keeps everything together, it also provides an easy place to list the names of exactly who you're inviting to attend your nuptials.
+The outer envelope usually would say something more general like "The X Family" instead of multiple individual names.

 If you aren't addressing wedding invitations by hand (honestly, my hand is cramping just thinking about it) or if you didn't get your invites from The Knot and use our free guest addressing service, using address labels will give a streamlined look to your envelope.